Energy Efficiency in Urban Mobility

 The conditions for harnessing the energy efficiency potential of urban mobility in Brazil have improved.

-Creating liveable towns and cities with sustainable mobility solutions built around people, not cars, requires a new and better way forward: namely, the A-S-I (Avoid-Shift-Improve) approach which focuses on demand rather than supply.
-A-S-I promotes alternative mobility solutions and more sustainable and energy-efficient transport systems that will lower GHG emissions, reduce travel times and generally improve the livability of Brazilian cities.
+Creating liveable towns and cities with sustainable mobility solutions built around people; not cars, requires a new and better way forward: namely, the A-S-I (Avoid-Shift-Improve) approach which focuses on demand rather than supply.
+A-S-I promotes alternative mobility solutions and more sustainable and energy-efficient transport systems that will lower GHG emissions, reduce travel times and generally improve the liability of Brazilian cities.